onejr007/github-repository-scraping/README.md

 - Boostrap DataTable
 - JQUERY 3

 Github pages only allow static pages, which means html files work, but not PHP.
-So please download and run it on localhost or on your own webhosting.
+So please download and run it on localhost or on your webhosting.